raonigabriel/llama-server-cpu/README.md

 Q) How do I create a custom image that pre-packages a specific model?

-A) Just download the model and put it into the models folder.
+A) Just download the model and put it into the cache **/home/user/.cache/llama.cpp/** folder.

 Q) My inference speed is not good: model takes a lot time to answer.